ranjak/StickyPlatforms/README.md

 When running the game, make sure your working directory is the source directory, where the `assets` folder is, otherwise the game won't find it.

 Use the arrow keys to move around, and Space to jump.
 Use 'C' to swing your sword.
 You're the green block, the enemy is the red one.
-He can't kill you, but you can kill him!
+Beware, as he will hurt you on contact.
+Hit him with your sword to defend yourself!

 ## License